Thank you! We’ve received your message and will contact you soon.

 The short answer to this question is “not entirely,” and here are some reasons:

-• Ad exchanges and DSPs often use proprietary algorithms and don’t disclose information about them.
+• Ad exchanges and DSPs often use proprietary algorithms and don’t disclose their details.

 • Platforms see their bid shading programmatic tools as a competitive advantage, so they are reluctant to give away details.

-• Bid shading methods keep developing, making it difficult and time-consuming to disclose all the information.
+• Bid shading methods continue to evolve, making it difficult and time-consuming to disclose all the information.

 However, some platforms explain to buyers how bids are adjusted and provide a dash of control over the process.
 Also, some market players work on advanced methods to increase transparency, such as blockchain and AI-based solutions.
 So, there’s a chance that buyers and publishers will soon get more much-needed transparency.